Mangaradja Soangkoepon: Biography

-Mangaradja Soeangkoepon was born on 26 December 1885 into an aristocratic Toba Batak family in Sipirok or possibly in Padangsidempuan; his father was a local district head.
+Mangaradja Soeangkoepon was born on 26 December 1885 into an aristocratic Angkola Batak family in Sipirok or possibly in Padangsidempuan; his father was a local district head.
 His early education is not well documented; likely he studied in a local Dutch-language school.
 When he was passed over for succession to the family title by his father in 1902, he left for East Sumatra.
 His younger brother Abdul Rasjid would later become a STOVIA-educated native physician and politician as well.

 In 1906 he was appointed subdistrict head (onderdistrictshoofd) in Sosa Julu, Padang Lawas Regency, North Sumatra.
 In 1910 he left the Indies for Europe, enrolling in a teacher's college in Leiden.
 He returned to Sumatra in 1914 and briefly worked for the newspaper Pewarta Deli.
 In 1915 he returned to government service and held various administrative roles in Tapanoeli Residency and East Sumatra, including time spent on the local council of Pematangsiantar and Tanjungbalai.
 During this period he seems to have been influenced by the Indonesian National Awakening which was spreading rapidly among the native population of the Dutch East Indies.

 He was appointed to represent East Sumatra in the May 1927 Dutch East Indies Volksraad election, and relocated to Batavia.
 In some press coverage he was reported as an independent member, whereas others name him as a member of the PEB (Nederlandsch-Indische Politiek Economischen Bond).
 By this time he seems to have been a moderate Indonesian nationalist, willing to work with the Dutch but also aiming at eventual independence.
 During his first term he especially focused on issues of injustice that were being ignored by European members of the Volksraad; these included exploitative import and export schemes which hit the native population hard while enriching businessmen and plantation owners, or double standards in legal treatment of natives which could basically turn them into slave labour for Europeans.
 He became part of an informal Indonesian Nationalist group within this institution which structurally underrepresented Indonesians and gave Europeans an artificial majority.
 In fact, Soeangkoepon himself tried to propose amendments to the weighting of votes and memberships in Volksraad in late 1927, arguing that according to their proportion in the population, if the Europeans were owed 25 seats then by the same math the native population should have 7100 seats.
 One European critic in the Volksraad replied that the parliamentary system was a product of Western thinking and that it does not fit well with Easterners.